-I’m a gamer, so I like to have goals. like special missions and secret objectives.
-So here’s my mission for this talk: I’m going to try to the life span of every single person in this room by and a half minutes.
-Literally, you will live seven and a minutes longer than you would have otherwise, just because watched this talk.
+I’m a gamer, so I like to goals.
+I like special missions and secret objectives.
+So here’s my special mission for this talk: I’m to try to increase the life span of every single in this room by seven and a half minutes.
+Literally, you will live and a half minutes longer than you would have otherwise, just because watched this talk.

 Some of you are looking a little skeptical.
-That’s okay, because check it out — I have math to prove that it is possible. won’t make much sense now.
-I’ll explain it all later, just pay attention to number at the bottom: +7.68245837 minutes.
-That will be my gift to you if I’m in my mission.
+That’s okay, because check it out — I math to prove that it is possible.
+It won’t much sense now.
+I’ll explain it all later, just pay to the number at the bottom: +7.68245837 minutes.
+That be my gift to you if I’m successful in mission.

 Now, you have a secret mission too.
-Your mission to figure out how you want to spend your extra seven and a half minutes.
-I think you should do something unusual with them, because these bonus minutes.
-You weren’t going to have them anyway.
+Your mission to figure out how you want to spend your extra seven and a minutes.
+And I think you should do something unusual them, because these are bonus minutes.
+You weren’t going have them anyway.

-Now, I’m a game designer, you might be thinking to yourself, know what she wants us to do with those minutes, wants us to spend them playing games.
-Now this a totally reasonable assumption, given that I have made quite habit of encouraging people to spend more time playing games. example, in my first TED Talk, I did propose that should spend 21 billion hours a week, as a planet, video games.
+Now, because I’m a game designer, you might be thinking to yourself, know what she wants us to do with those minutes, she wants us to spend them playing games. this is a totally reasonable assumption, given that I have made a habit of encouraging people to spend more time playing games. example, in my first TED Talk, I did propose that should spend 21 billion hours a week, as a planet, video games.

-Now, 21 billion hours, it’s a lot time.
-It’s so much time, in fact, that the one unsolicited comment that I have heard from people all the world since I gave that talk, is this: Jane, games are great and all, but on your deathbed, you really going to wish you spent more time playing Angry Birds?
+Now, 21 billion hours, it’s a lot of time.
+It’s so time, in fact, that the number one unsolicited comment that I have heard from people all over the since I gave that talk, is this: Jane, games are great all, but on your deathbed, are you really going to wish you spent more time playing Birds?

 (Laughter)

-This is so pervasive — that games are a waste of time that we will come regret — that I hear it literally everywhere I go.
-For example, true story: Just a weeks ago, this cab driver, upon finding out that a and I were in town for a game developers’ conference, around and said — and I quote — “I hate games.
+This idea is so pervasive — that games a waste of time that we will come to regret — that I hear it literally everywhere go.
+For example, true story: Just a few weeks ago, this cab driver, finding out that a friend and I were in town a game developers’ conference, turned around and said — I quote — “I hate games.
 Waste of life.
-Imagine getting to the of your life and regretting all that time.”
+Imagine to the end of your life and regretting all that time.”

-Now, I want to take problem seriously.
-I want games to be a force for good in the world. don’t want gamers to regret the time they spent playing, time that I encouraged them to spend.
+Now, I want to this problem seriously.
+I want games to be a force good in the world.
+I don’t want gamers to regret the time spent playing, time that I encouraged them to spend.
 So have been thinking about this question a lot lately.
-When we’re our deathbeds, will we regret the time we spent playing games?
+When we’re on our deathbeds, we regret the time we spent playing games?

-Now, this may surprise you, it turns out there is actually some scientific research on question.
+Now, may surprise you, but it turns out there is some scientific research on this question.
 It’s true.
-Hospice workers, the people who take care us at the end of our lives, recently issued report on the most frequently expressed regrets that people when they are literally on their deathbeds.
+Hospice workers, the people take care of us at the end of our lives, issued a report on the most frequently expressed regrets that say when they are literally on their deathbeds.
 And that’s what I want to with you today — the top five regrets of the dying.

-Number one: I wish I hadn’t worked hard.
-Number two: I wish I had stayed in touch with my friends. three: I wish I had let myself be happier.
-Number four: I wish I’d had the to express my true self.
-And number five: I I’d lived a life true to my dreams, instead what others expected of me.
+Number one: wish I hadn’t worked so hard.
+Number two: I wish had stayed in touch with my friends.
+Number three: wish I had let myself be happier.
+Number four: wish I’d had the courage to express my true self.
+And five: I wish I’d lived a life true to my dreams, instead of what others expected me.

-Now, as far as I know, no ever told one of the hospice workers, “I wish I’d spent more time playing video games,” when I hear these top five regrets of the dying, I can’t help but hear five deep human cravings games actually help us fulfill.
+Now, as far as I know, no one ever told of the hospice workers, “I wish I’d spent more time playing games,” but when I hear these top five regrets of the dying, I can’t but hear five deep human cravings that games actually us fulfill.

-For example, I wish hadn’t worked so hard.
-For many people, this means, wish I’d spent more time with my family, with my kids when they were growing up.
-Well, know that playing games together has tremendous family benefits.
-A study from Brigham Young University School of Family Life reported that who spend more time playing video games with their kids have stronger real-life relationships with them.
+For example, I wish I hadn’t worked so hard.
+For many people, means, I wish I’d spent more time with my family, with my kids when were growing up.
+Well, we know that playing games together has family benefits.
+A recent study from Brigham Young University School of Family Life reported parents who spend more time playing video games with their kids have much real-life relationships with them.

 “I wish I’d stayed in with my friends.”
-Hundreds of millions of people use social games like FarmVille or With Friends to stay in daily contact with real-life friends and family.
-A recent study from the University Michigan showed that these games are incredibly powerful relationship-management tools.
-They help us stay connected with in our social network that we would otherwise grow distant from, if we weren’t playing together.
+Hundreds of millions of people use games like FarmVille or Words With Friends to stay daily contact with real-life friends and family.
+A recent from the University of Michigan showed that these games are powerful relationship-management tools.
+They help us stay connected with people in our social network that we would grow distant from, if we weren’t playing games together.

-“I wish I’d let myself be happier.”
-Well, here I can’t help but think of the clinical trials recently conducted at East Carolina University that that online games can outperform pharmaceuticals for treating clinical anxiety depression.
-Just 30 minutes of online game play a day was to create dramatic boosts in mood and long-term increases happiness.
+“I wish I’d let be happier.”
+Well, here I can’t help but think of the groundbreaking trials recently conducted at East Carolina University that showed that online games can pharmaceuticals for treating clinical anxiety and depression.
+Just 30 minutes of online game play a was enough to create dramatic boosts in mood and long-term increases happiness.

-“I wish I’d had the courage to express my self.”
-Well, avatars are a way to express our selves, our most heroic, idealized version of who we might become.
-You can see that in this alter portrait by Robbie Cooper of a gamer with his avatar.
-And Stanford has been doing research for five years now to how playing a game with an idealized avatar changes how we think act in real life, making us more courageous, more ambitious, more to our goals.
+“I wish I’d had the courage to express my true self.”
+Well, avatars a way to express our true selves, our most heroic, idealized of who we might become.
+You can see that this alter ego portrait by Robbie Cooper of a gamer with his avatar.
+Stanford University has been doing research for five years now to document how a game with an idealized avatar changes how we think and act in real life, making more courageous, more ambitious, more committed to our goals.

-“I wish I’d led a life true to my dreams, and not what expected of me.”
-Are games doing this yet?
-I’m not sure, I’ve left a Super Mario question mark.
-We’re going to back to this one.
+“I wish I’d led life true to my dreams, and not what others expected of me.” games doing this yet?
+I’m not sure, so I’ve a Super Mario question mark.
+We’re going to come to this one.

-But in the meantime, perhaps you’re wondering, who is this game designer be talking to us about deathbed regrets?
-And it’s true, I’ve never worked a hospice, I’ve never been on my deathbed.
+But in the meantime, perhaps you’re wondering, who is this game designer to be to us about deathbed regrets?
+And it’s true, I’ve never in a hospice, I’ve never been on my deathbed.
 But recently I did spend months in bed, wanting to die.
 Really wanting to die.

 Now me tell you that story.
 It started two years ago, when hit my head and got a concussion.
-The concussion didn’t heal properly, after 30 days, I was left with symptoms like nonstop headaches, nausea, vertigo, loss, mental fog.
-My doctor told me that in to heal my brain, I had to rest it.
-So had to avoid everything that triggered my symptoms.
-For me meant no reading, no writing, no video games, no or email, no running, no alcohol, no caffeine.
-In other — and I think you see where this is — no reason to live.
+The concussion didn’t properly, and after 30 days, I was left with symptoms like headaches, nausea, vertigo, memory loss, mental fog.
+My doctor told that in order to heal my brain, I had to it.
+So I had to avoid everything that triggered my symptoms. me that meant no reading, no writing, no video games, work or email, no running, no alcohol, no caffeine. other words — and I think you see where this is going — no reason live.

 (Laughter)

-Of course it’s meant be funny, but in all seriousness, suicidal ideation is quite common traumatic brain injuries.
-It happens to one in three, it happened to me.
-My brain started telling me, “Jane, you to die.”
-It said, “You’re never going to get better.”
-It said, “The pain will never end.”
+Of course it’s meant to be funny, but in all seriousness, ideation is quite common with traumatic brain injuries.
+It happens one in three, and it happened to me.
+My brain telling me, “Jane, you want to die.”
+It said, “You’re never going to get better.” said, “The pain will never end.”

-And these became so persistent and so persuasive that I started to legitimately for my life, which is the time that I to myself after 34 days — and I will never forget this moment — said, “I am either going to kill myself or I’m going turn this into a game.”
+And these voices so persistent and so persuasive that I started to legitimately fear for my life, which is the that I said to myself after 34 days — and I will never forget moment — I said, “I am either going to kill myself I’m going to turn this into a game.”

 Now, why a game?
-I knew from researching the of games for more than a decade that when we play a game — and this is in scientific literature — we tackle tough challenges with more creativity, more determination, optimism, and we’re more likely to reach out to for help.
-I wanted to bring these gamer traits to real-life challenge, so I created a role-playing recovery game called Jane the Concussion Slayer.
+I knew from the psychology of games for more than a decade that when we play a — and this is in the scientific literature — tackle tough challenges with more creativity, more determination, more optimism, we’re more likely to reach out to others for help.
+I wanted bring these gamer traits to my real-life challenge, so created a role-playing recovery game called Jane the Concussion Slayer.

-Now this my new secret identity, and the first thing I did as a slayer was call twin sister — I have an identical twin sister named Kelly — and tell her, “I’m playing game to heal my brain, and I want you to play with me.”
-This an easier way to ask for help.
+Now this became new secret identity, and the first thing I did a slayer was call my twin sister — I an identical twin sister named Kelly — and tell her, “I’m playing a game to heal my brain, and I you to play with me.”
+This was an easier way to ask help.

-She became my first ally in game, my husband Kiyash joined next, and together we and battled the bad guys.
-Now this was anything that could my symptoms and therefore slow down the healing process, things like bright and crowded spaces.
-We also collected and activated power-ups. was anything I could do on even my worst day to feel just little bit good, just a little bit productive.
-Things like cuddling my for 10 minutes, or getting out of bed and walking around the block just once.
+She became my first ally in the game, my husband Kiyash joined next, together we identified and battled the bad guys.
+Now this was anything that could my symptoms and therefore slow down the healing process, like bright lights and crowded spaces.
+We also collected and power-ups.
+This was anything I could do on even my day to feel just a little bit good, just a little bit productive.
+Things like cuddling dog for 10 minutes, or getting out of bed walking around the block just once.

-Now game was that simple: Adopt a secret identity, recruit your allies, battle the bad guys, the power-ups.
-But even with a game so simple, within just a couple days of to play, that fog of depression and anxiety went away.
+Now the game was simple: Adopt a secret identity, recruit your allies, battle the bad guys, activate the power-ups.
+But with a game so simple, within just a couple days starting to play, that fog of depression and anxiety away.
 It just vanished.
-It felt like miracle.
-Now it wasn’t a miracle cure for the headaches or the symptoms.
-That lasted for more than a year, and it was the hardest of my life by far.
-But even when I still had the symptoms, even while I was in pain, I stopped suffering.
+It felt like a miracle.
+Now it wasn’t miracle cure for the headaches or the cognitive symptoms.
+That lasted more than a year, and it was the hardest of my life by far.
+But even when I still had symptoms, even while I was still in pain, I stopped suffering.

-Now what happened next with the surprised me.
-I put up some blog posts and videos online, explaining how to play.
-But everybody has a concussion, obviously, not everyone wants to be “the slayer,” so renamed the game SuperBetter.
+Now what happened next with the game me.
+I put up some blog posts and videos online, explaining how play.
+But not everybody has a concussion, obviously, not wants to be “the slayer,” so I renamed the game SuperBetter.

-And soon, I started hearing people all over the world who were adopting their secret identity, recruiting their own allies, and they were getting “super better,” facing challenges like cancer chronic pain, depression and Crohn’s disease.
+And soon, I started from people all over the world who were adopting their own secret identity, their own allies, and they were getting “super better,” facing challenges like cancer chronic pain, depression and Crohn’s disease.
 Even people were playing for terminal diagnoses like ALS.
-And I could tell from their messages their videos that the game was helping them in the ways that it helped me.
+And I could tell from their messages and videos that the game was helping them in the same ways that it me.
 They talked about feeling stronger and braver.
-They talked feeling better understood by their friends and family.
-And they even talked feeling happier, even though they were in pain, even they were tackling the toughest challenge of their lives.
+They about feeling better understood by their friends and family.
+And they even talked feeling happier, even though they were in pain, even though they were the toughest challenge of their lives.

-Now the time, I’m thinking to myself, what is going on here? mean, how could a game so trivial intervene so powerfully in such serious, in some cases life-and-death, circumstances?
-I mean, if it hadn’t worked for me, there’s no way I would believed it was possible.
+Now at the time, I’m thinking myself, what is going on here?
+I mean, how could a so trivial intervene so powerfully in such serious, and in some cases life-and-death, circumstances? mean, if it hadn’t worked for me, there’s no way I would have believed was possible.
 Well, it turns out there’s some science here, too.
-Some people stronger and happier after a traumatic event.
+Some people get and happier after a traumatic event.
 And that’s what was happening to us.

-The was helping us experience what scientists call post-traumatic growth, which is not something we usually about.
+The game helping us experience what scientists call post-traumatic growth, which is something we usually hear about.
 We usually hear about post-traumatic stress disorder.
-But scientists now know that a traumatic event doesn’t us to suffer indefinitely.
-Instead, we can use it a springboard to unleash our best qualities and lead lives.
+But scientists now know that traumatic event doesn’t doom us to suffer indefinitely.
+Instead, can use it as a springboard to unleash our best and lead happier lives.

-Here are the top five things that people with post-traumatic growth say: “My priorities have changed.”
-“I’m afraid to do what makes me happy.”
-“I feel closer to my friends and family.”
-“I understand better.
+Here are the top five things that people with post-traumatic growth say: “My priorities changed.”
+“I’m not afraid to do what makes me happy.”
+“I feel closer to my friends family.”
+“I understand myself better.
 I know who I really am now.”
-“I have a new of meaning and purpose in my life.”
-“I’m better able focus on my goals and dreams.”
+“I have new sense of meaning and purpose in my life.”
+“I’m better able to on my goals and dreams.”

 Now, does this sound familiar?
-It should, the top five traits of post-traumatic growth are essentially direct opposite of the top five regrets of the dying.
+It should, the top five traits of post-traumatic growth are essentially the direct of the top five regrets of the dying.
 Now this is interesting, right?
-It that somehow, a traumatic event can unlock our ability to a life with fewer regrets.
+It seems that somehow, a event can unlock our ability to lead a life with fewer regrets.

-But how does it work?
-How do get from trauma to growth?
-Or better yet, is a way to get all the benefits of post-traumatic without the trauma, without having to hit your head in the place?
+But how it work?
+How do you get from trauma to growth? better yet, is there a way to get all benefits of post-traumatic growth without the trauma, without having to hit your in the first place?
 That would be good, right?

-I wanted to understand the better, so I devoured the scientific literature, and here’s what I learned.
-There are four kinds strength, or resilience, that contribute to post-traumatic growth, and there are validated activities that you can do every day to build up four kinds of resilience, and you don’t need a trauma to do it.
+I wanted to understand the phenomenon better, I devoured the scientific literature, and here’s what I learned.
+There are four kinds of strength, or resilience, contribute to post-traumatic growth, and there are scientifically validated activities that can do every day to build up these four kinds of resilience, and you don’t need trauma to do it.

-I could tell you what four types of strength are, but I’d rather you them firsthand.
-I’d rather we all start building them together right now.
+I could tell you what these four types of are, but I’d rather you experience them firsthand.
+I’d we all start building them up together right now.
 Here’s what we’re going to do.
-We’ll play a quick game together.
-This is you earn the seven and a half minutes of bonus life that I you earlier.
-All you have to do is successfully complete first four SuperBetter quests.
-And I feel like you can it.
-I have confidence in you.
+We’ll a quick game together.
+This is where you earn the seven a half minutes of bonus life that I promised you earlier. you have to do is successfully complete the first SuperBetter quests.
+And I feel like you can do it.
+I confidence in you.

-So, everybody ready? is your first quest.
+So, everybody ready?
+This is your quest.
 Here we go.
-Pick one: up and take three steps, or make your hands into fists, raise them over your head high as you can for five seconds, go!
-All right, I like the people doing both. are overachievers.
+Pick one: Stand up and take steps, or make your hands into fists, raise them your head as high as you can for five seconds, go!
+All right, like the people doing both.
+You are overachievers.
 Very good.

 (Laughter)

 Well done, everyone.
-That is worth +1 physical resilience, means that your body can withstand more stress and heal itself faster.
-We know from the that the number one thing you can do to boost physical resilience is to not sit still.
-That’s all it takes. single second that you are not sitting still, you are actively improving the of your heart, and your lungs and brains.
+That is +1 physical resilience, which means that your body can withstand more stress and heal itself faster. know from the research that the number one thing you do to boost your physical resilience is to not still.
+That’s all it takes.
+Every single second that you are not sitting still, are actively improving the health of your heart, and lungs and brains.

-Everybody ready for your next quest? want you to snap your fingers exactly 50 times, or count backwards 100 by seven, like this: 100, 93… Go!
+Everybody ready for your next quest? want you to snap your fingers exactly 50 times, or count backwards from 100 by seven, this: 100, 93… Go!

 (Snapping)